-S: Take advantage of all the resources here.
-We have so many things to offer, and I think there’s so many option.
+S: Take advantage of all the resources.
+They have so many things to offer, and I think there’s so many options.
 I think back to all the other people who don’t have these opportunities we have, and I think we just have to make the most of it.
-There’s so much here from us.
+There’s so much here for us.

 Anything else that you would like to add?